-- In iSeries(TM) Navigator, expand your server -> Network-> IP Policies-> Virtual Private Networking-> IP Security Policies. - 2.
+- 1. In iSeries Navigator, expand your server → Network → IP Policies → Virtual Private Networking → IP Security Policies. - 2.
 To create a new policy, right-click Internet Key Exchange Policies and select New Internet Key Exchange Policy.
 To make changes to an existing policy, click Internet Key Exchange Policies in the left pane then right-click the policy you want to change in the right pane, and select Properties. - 3.
 Complete each of the property sheets.
 Click Help if you have questions about how complete a page or any of its fields. - 4.
 Click OK to save your changes.

-Note: It is recommended that you use main mode negotiation whenever a preshared key is used for authentication.
+It is recommended that you use main mode negotiation whenever a preshared key is used for authentication.
 They provide a more secure exchange.
 If you must use preshared keys and aggressive mode negotiation, select obscure passwords that are unlikely to be cracked in attacks that scan the dictionary.
 It is also recommended you periodically change your passwords.
-Use the iSeries Navigator online help for more detailed information.
+To force a key exchange to use main mode negotiation, perform the following tasks: